What factors look for in a factoring application

 - Industry type, customer concentration, and existing UCC liens can affect program terms.

-A factor is advancing money against invoices that a customer will pay.
-If the customers have weak credit or frequently dispute invoices, the program may not work regardless of the seller own financial health.
+Unlike a bank loan, factoring approval focuses primarily on the creditworthiness of the business's customers, not the business itself.
+The factor is advancing money against invoices that a customer will pay.
+If the customers have weak credit or frequently dispute invoices, the program may not work regardless of the seller's own financial health.

 What factors typically review